NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1ParticleEffFilter.md

 ---

-title: "Rivet::ParticleEffFilter"
+title: 'struct Rivet::ParticleEffFilter'
-summary: "A functor to return true if Particlep survives a random efficiency selection. "
+description: "A functor to return true if Particlep survives a random efficiency selection. "

 ---